14 Types of Employee Training Programs (+Benefits, Examples)

 • Create simulated environments where training mimics real-world situations for learners to practice freely.

-• Use gamification techniques by incorporating certain gaming elements into the training program.
+• Use training gamification techniques by incorporating certain gaming elements into your learning programs.

 • Ask questions and encourage discussions.